maplibre/maplibre-native/docs/mdbook/src/android/geojson-guide.md

 }

 ```
-With its straightforward syntax, we can benefit from it by describing our geospatial data inside JSON
+With its straightforward syntax, we can benefit from it by describing our geospatial data inside JSON.

 ### 3. GeoJSON